PREP SPORTS: WIAA Board of Control delays fall sports seasons; plans to give spring opportunities for affected schools

 The motion, made by District 2 representative Scott Winch, of Stratford, also included language which would provide schools and conferences that are unable to play this fall, potential opportunities in the upcoming spring season.
 The WIAA will finalize those details at a later date.

-“The WIAA has given us the framework, but there are certainly many questions that still need answers,” Portage athletic director Ed Carlson wrote in a statement to the Daily Register.
+“I was happy they made a decision and at least we’re going to start things, and hopefully they’ll all work out,” Wisconsin Dells new activities coordinator Trina Slack said.
+“In terms of how that looks for our school, we’re going to just proceed as if everything is a-go, starting on the dates they indicated.

-“Our school district team will work together with health professionals to find solutions that allow us to provide the co-curricular opportunities that are so important to many of our students.
-Our number one priority will be educating our students, families, coaches, and advisors on the best practice to mitigate the risks of the coronavirus.”
+“That will require a bit of rescheduling with some of them, but I think people here are excited and hopeful this is going to work.”

-District 7 representative Phil Ertl, of Wauwatosa East, proposed an amendment to move “higher-risk” sports to Aug.
-24, but it was defeated, 9-2.
+District 7 representative Phil Ertl, of Wauwatosa East, proposed an amendment to move “higher-risk” sports to an Aug.
+24 start date, but it was defeated, 9-2.

 WIAA executive director Dave Anderson was in favor of having fall sports because he believes it is important for student-athletes to have as many opportunities to participate as possible during this time.